How to Send HTML Form Submissions to Notion Database

-How to Create New Notion Database Items from Form Submissions Using Forminit
+How Do You Create New Notion Database Items from Form Submissions?

 Prerequisite: You need to have at least one form created and one form submission received to your form on Forminit.
 If you haven’t received your first submission yet, check out the “Collecting form submissions” section on our docs or watch our helper video here to get started.